hmichinaka/hmichinaka/README.md

 ## Welcome to Hitoshi's Readme 👋

-I have just completed a Data Science course from Le Wagon and excited to join to the real-wrold data science community.
-I am particulary interested in Data Visualisation with geo data.
+After completed a coding bootcamp for Data Science, I am actively learning every day and looking for a job as a Data Analyst.

 - 🔭 My latest project is **Advanced SQL for Analytics and Business Intelligence**: [Repo](https://github.com/hmichinaka/sql-ecommerce-analytics-bi)